TheRealKaup/TheRealKaup/README.md

-Hello, KCGE is not yet to be available.
+Hello, KCGE is not available yet.